Trust Account Audit

 Under the Property Stock and Business Agents Act 2002, licensees’ records in relation to the handling of trust money must be audited.

 This article explains who is affected, who can perform an audit, and other matters to help what they need to do to meet compliance obligations.
+Audit inspections are so crucial that most supplier-chain companies hire quality control inspections company to prepare them for all the audit processes.

 Who is required to have their trust accounts audited?